Bastard Trumpeter Catch, Effort and CPUE

 Catch, Effort and CPUE

 Bastard Trumpeter catches have been declining since the mid-1990s.
-Catch has been <10 t since 2010/11, with 5.9 t landed in 2020/21 – a slight decrease from the previous year (see figure below).
+Catch has been <10 t since 2010/11.
 Bastard Trumpeter in recent years have been taken almost exclusively by gillnet from inshore waters off the east, south, and west coasts.
-Catches in 2020/21 were concentrated primarily around the southeast and southwest coasts.
-Bastard Trumpeter have been predominantly taken by recreational gillnet fishers in recent years, although the latest estimated catches in 2012/13 and 2017/18 were also historic lows (9.8 t and 3.4 t, respectively) (Lyle et al. 2014b; Lyle et al. 2019).
+Bastard Trumpeter have been predominantly taken by recreational gillnet fishers in recent years, although the latest estimated catches in 2012/13 and 2017/18 were also historic lows (Lyle et al. 2014b; Lyle et al. 2019).

-Commercial gillnet effort has followed a downward trend similar to catches since the mid 1990s, with a slight decrease from the previous year in 2020/21 (see figure below).
-CPUE remained relatively stable between 2006/07 and 2014/15; however, a declining trend is evident from 2014/15 to 2018/19, with a sharp increase in 2019/20 and a slight decline in 2020/21 (see figure below).
+Commercial gillnet effort has followed a downward trend similar to catches since the mid 1990s.
+CPUE remained relatively stable between 2006/07 and 2014/15; however, an overall declining trend is evident since 2014/15.
 The west coast in particular has seen a notable declining trend in CPUE over the last decade.

 Bastard Trumpeter are taken primarily as by-product rather than as a target species.
 The majority of gillnet effort is now targeting Banded Morwong with 140 mm mesh sizes, selecting only the largest Bastard Trumpeter.
 Previously, a larger proportion of fishers used smaller mesh sizes (<114 mm) to target Bastard Trumpeter and Blue Warehou.